carstenbauer/ThreadPinningCore.jl/README.md

 [![Build Status](https://github.com/carstenbauer/ThreadPinningCore.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/carstenbauer/ThreadPinningCore.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package will be a backend of [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl).
+This package is the backend of [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl).
 You may use it directly as a more lightweight alternative.
 Note, however, that you will need to specify the CPU threads - to which the Julia threads should be pinned - by OS indices ("physical" indices).

 ## Features